CatenaTools/documentation/Writerside/topics/Quickstart-Up-And-Running.md

 Next we will download the sample game and test it out.
 In this case we will use a prebuilt version of the catena lyra demo.
 It can be found [here](https://catena-public-content.s3.amazonaws.com/WindowsClient.zip).

-So long as the server is still running from the last example`, we simply need to launch the game with a few arguments, and we're good to go.
+So long as the server is still running from the last example, we simply need to launch the game with a few arguments, and we're good to go.

 Grab a logged-in session token.
 (Run these in git bash)